Lu-all/zsh_scripts/README.md

 - **Usage:** `search_article.sh <tag> <app>`
 - **Example:** `search_article.sh doe2000examples acrobat`.
 - **Good-to-know behavior:**
-  - App can only be specified if tag is also specified..
+  - App can only be specified if tag is also specified.
   - Needs to declare the environment variables `BIB_DIR` and `DATABASE_PATH` to the folder where the bibtex and pdf files are stored, respectively.
 If the needed variable not declared, it will ask for the path.
   - If the file is not found in the local folder, it will search for it online using the doi or url from the bibtex file.
   - Adding `-t` will search for the file by token instead of tag, for example, `search_article.sh -t greatexamples acrobat` will search for an article containing the token `greatexamples` instead of `greatexamples.pdf`.
+  - To add compatibility with more apps, modify the following functions:
+    - `parse_app_name`
+    - `search_compatible_browser` or `search_compatible_app`

 - **Arguments:**